 - 12. Warning: Whenever the heatsink is separated from the logic board (even if you are installing the same logic board or heatsink), the thermal grease must be checked and possibly replaced.
 Failure to do so can cause the computer to overheat and be damaged.
 Refer to "Checking the Thermal Grease" in the Heatsink section. - 13.
-Install the replacement logic board, and reassemble and test the computer.
+Important: When replacing the logic board, make sure the arrangement of pins on the battery connector/sleep switch exactly match the pin openings on the logic board.
+If the sleep switch cable does not match the logic board, discard the cable and order the correct matching cable.